RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 **Superinfection exclusion** is an outcome of lysogeny, where the prophage makes the host immune aginst infection by closely related or unrelated phages.

 1. The mechanisms underlying superinfection exclusion are diverse.
-First, it can be a modifications of surface receptor (i.e., type IV pilus and O-antigen) before the virus entering the cell.
+First, it can be modifications of the surface receptor (i.e., type IV pilus and O-antigen) before the virus entering the cell.
 Moreover, the phage-resistant mechanisms of lysogen could occur intracellularly after the phage DNA is injected into the cell.
-2. In PA14, it is an aditive effect that bearing multiple phages usually leads to more broad immunity to different phages.
+2. In PA14, it is an addictive effect that bearing multiple phages usually leads to more broad immunity to different phages.
 3. In PA14, another study showed that prophage-encoded protein, *Tip*, blocks the activity of bacterial-encoded PilB, rendering superinfection exclusion and defects in twitching motility ([Chung et al., 2014](https://www.pnas.org/doi/abs/10.1073/pnas.1403537111)).

 **Lysogenic to lytic conversion** can be achieved under certain stresses where the prophage repressor is inactivated via the SOS-response.
 For instance, Genotoxic agens like mitomycin C triggers SOS-response through DNA damage, resulting in upregulated gene encoding repair pathways.